OsioLabs/gatsbyguides.com_content/content/gatsby-and-drupal/install-and-configure-drupal.md

 ## Configure CORS

 If you're only using Drupal as a data source for Gatsby during the build phase this isn't required.
-However, if you plan to write code in your application that dynamically queries Drupal you'll need to set up [Cross Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
+However, if you plan to write code in your application that dynamically queries Drupal from the user's browser you'll need to set up [Cross Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 We'll do this in our example application when we talk about hybrid pages and client only routes.
 So go ahead and configure it now.

 Drupal 8 core provides support for CORS since 8.2, but it's turned off by default.
 To turn it on you will need to edit your *sites/default/services.yml* file.
 If you do not have one, you can create it by copying *sites/default/default.services.yml* and renaming it *sites/default/services.yml*.